irausch25/CS4641-Project/index.md

 # Results and Discussion:

-As stated before, we implemented 2 different versions of Naive Bayes.
+As stated before, we implemented 2 different versions of Naive Bayes, each using different feature extractions methods.

 1. Gaussian Naive Bayes with Word2Vec: